 IF THE PLATEAU IS CLOSED IN

 Do not force the higher area immediately just because it is part of the plan.
-In many cases, it makes more sense to switch to Santa Cruz, Lajes, or another more practical coastal zone and leave the plateau for a better window.
+In many cases, it makes more sense to switch to Santa Cruz, Lajes, or another more practical coastal area and leave the plateau for a better window.

 IF THE DAY IS MIXED